grnet/kamaki/docs/usage.rst

     $ kamaki set token myt0k3n==

-To use the storage service, a user should also provide the corresponding username:
+To use the storage service, a user should also provide the corresponding user-name:

 .. code-block:: console
     :emphasize-lines: 1